engineervix/zed-news/README.md

 ## Deployment

-The final outputs of this project are:

-- **mp3 files**, hosted on [AWS S3](https://aws.amazon.com/s3/) (or similar platforms like [Backblaze](https://www.backblaze.com/)).
-- **a static site**, which can be hosted anywhere.
-I use [Cloudflare Pages](https://pages.cloudflare.com/), but you have various options such as [GitGub Pages](https://pages.github.com/), [Netlify](https://www.netlify.com/), [Vercel](https://vercel.com/), [Render](https://render.com/), etc. You can even choose to host it on your own server.
+The project's final output is a **static site**, which can be hosted on any platform that supports static files, such as [Cloudflare Pages](https://pages.cloudflare.com/), [Netlify](https://www.netlify.com/), [Vercel](https://vercel.com/), or [GitHub Pages](https://pages.github.com/).

 > **Warning**
 >
-> Ensure that environment variables are updated accordingly for both **core** and **web**.
+> Ensure that environment variables are updated accordingly for both the **core** application and the **web** build process.

-For a smooth, unattended setup, please follow these steps:
+For an automated, hands-off setup, follow these steps:

-1. Set up a [\*nix](https://en.wikipedia.org/wiki/Unix-like) machine (it can be your laptop, a VPS, etc.) with a Python virtual environment for the project, and make sure `docker` and `docker-compose` are installed.
+1. Set up a [nix-based](https://en.wikipedia.org/wiki/Unix-like) machine (e.g., a VPS or your laptop) with a Python virtual environment, `docker`, and `docker-compose`.

-2. Configure a cron job on the machine to run the `cron.sh` script located in the repository root.
-This script will handle the automated generation and deployment process.
+2. Configure a cron job to run the `cron.sh` script located in the project root.
+This script automates the generation and deployment process.

-3. Ensure that the machine has `git` properly configured.
-This is necessary for the `cron.sh` script to push the generated content to the repository, triggering the build and deployment.
+3. Ensure `git` is configured correctly on the machine, as the `cron.sh` script pushes the generated content to the repository, which in turn triggers the website's build and deployment pipeline.

-By following these steps, you can automate the deployment process and keep your project up to date without manual intervention.

 > **Note**
 >
-> The `cron.sh` script uses [apprise](https://github.com/caronc/apprise) to notify the owner when a new episode is ready.
-You'll need to check the apprise docs on how to configure ntfy.sh or whatever apprise backend you choose.
+> The `cron.sh` script uses [Apprise](https://github.com/caronc/apprise) to send notifications when a new digest is ready.
+You will need to configure the notification service (e.g., ntfy.sh) in your `.env` file.
->
-> Feel free to adapt the deployment setup to your specific requirements and preferred hosting platforms.

 ## Contributing